braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/data_warehouses/snowflake/data_retention.md

 {% endtabs %}

 {% alert note %}
-Repeatedly running the procedure won't create duplicate records since this procedure checks the most recent `SF_CREATED_AT` and only backs up data newer than that.
+Repeatedly running the procedure won't create duplicate records because this procedure checks the most recent `SF_CREATED_AT` and only backs up data newer than that.
 {% endalert %}

 ## Unload data to stage